4 Small-signal equivalent circuits

 pict

-Figure 4.13: Amplifier circuit with a BJT, and step-by-step derivation of its SSEC
+Figure 4.13: Amplifier circuit with an NPN and one with a PNP, and step-by-step derivation of their SSEC

 In the first step components are replaced by their small signal equivalents.
 For this particular circuit, the BJT is replaced by its SSEC and DC sources are set to 0.
 When replacing non-linear components by their SSEC it is very important to keep track of the original position of (here) the base, collector and emitter terminals.